Map of Cook Islands | Cook Islands Flag Facts | Reasons to visit the Cook Islands

 Where are the Cook Islands located on a world map?

 Cook Islands location on the world map is in open waters of the South Pacific being northwest to New Zealand.
 The country sits in between Australia to its far west and South America in the far east.
-Nearby nations are Tonga and Niue in the west, Jarvis Island to the north, American Samoa on the northwest and the Pitcairn Islands to lower east.
+Nearby nations are Tonga in the west, Jarvis Island to the north, American Samoa on the northwest and the Pitcairn Islands to lower east.
 The Cook Islands is an independent country although it has free association with New Zealand where New Zealand regulates Cook Island’s defence and foreign policy.

 Cook Islands Population